Microsoft Government Cloud Security for Federal Data Protection

 Screening

-Finally, Microsoft acts in accordance with FedRAMP High and Department of Defense (DoD) Impact Level 4 accreditation by screening all of the data center operators through NACLC — which means that all of those in contact with the physical servers will be checked across the following measures.
+Finally, Microsoft acts in accordance with FedRAMP High and the Department of Defense (DoD) by screening all of the data center operators at a Tier 3 Investigation as defined by Section 5.6.2.2 (Page 77) of the DoD Cloud Computing SRG.
+This means that anyone who could come in contact with physical servers or customer data will be checked across the following measures:

 • U.S. citizenship

-• Fingerprint background check that’s implemented every 5 years
+• Fingerprint background checks that are implemented every 5 years

 • Office of Foreign Assets Control list (OFAC)